MikaelJG/noti/README.md

 ![Logo](https://github.com/MikaelJG/noti/blob/master/assets/noti_logo2.png)

 Noti is a cli tool to find or copy personal notes.
-It is the fastest librarian for the lazy book researcher.
+It is the fastest librarian for the lazy researcher.

 Noti was strongly influenced by the tldr and tealdeer projects.